 Isolation performance is just okay, but if your gaming rig lives in a quiet room of its own, that won’t matter.
 The sound may leak out from these headphones, so a roommate may catch a bit of what you’re listening to.
 Those are minor pitfalls for such excellent sound quality, though.
 If you want to savor every nuance in the songs from your favorite games, this set of headphones fits that bill almost flawlessly.

-The best open-back gaming headphones is the Philips Fidelio X2
+The best open-back gaming headphones are the Beyerdynamic DT 990 PRO

 Open-back headphones let air pass through the ear cups from the rear of the speaker driver.
 This means the internal reflection of low-frequency sound within each headphone housing is less of an issue compared to closed-back headphones.
 This allows for a generally “clearer” sound that lets you better perceive high frequencies and panning from one channel to the other.